seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-03.md

 the *Visuddhimagga*, the first two links of the formula belong to the past, and the last two links belong to the future.
 The remaining eight links in the middle are taken to represent the present.[^fn102] That means, we have here the three periods of time.
-So it is not - timeless.
+So it is not – timeless.

 And that is why they explained that the *bodhisatta Vipassī* did not see the first two links.
 Perhaps, the presumption is, that since these two links belong to the past, they can be seen only by the knowledge of the recollection of past lives.
-But on the other hand, the *suttas* tell us that even the stream-winner has a clear understanding of *paṭicca samuppāda*:
+But on the other hand, the suttas tell us that even the stream-winner has a clear understanding of *paṭicca samuppāda*:

 > *Ariyo c'assa ñāyo paññāya sudiṭṭho hoti suppaṭividdho*.[^fn103]